-The CIEMAT group had a major contribution in the design, construction and operation of both far and near Double Chooz detectors.
-In particular, we were responsible of the mechanical structures, magnetic shields and HV splitters for the light detection system (390 10” photomultipliers for each detector).
-Our group has strongly contributed to the Double Chooz detector analysis leading several studies on the accidental background events, neutrino selection, detection efficiency uncertainties and developed a new method based on the different reactor power conditions to provide a background-independent θ13 measurement.
-The near detector has started its operation in December 2014 and a first measurement of θ13 with both detectors will be presented soon.
-The CIEMAT group continues to play a very visible role in this new phase.
+The group did a major contribution in the design, construction and operation of both far and near Double Chooz detectors.
+We strongly participate in the Double Chooz detector analysis leading several studies on the accidental background events, neutrino selection, detection efficiency uncertainties and developed a new method based on the different reactor power conditions to provide a background-independent θ13 measurement.

 Together with the IFAE neutrino group, CIEMAT is in charge of the WA105/ProtoDUNE-DP light detection system.
 The ProtoDUNE-DP consists in a 6x6x6 m3 double-phase liquid-argon (LAr) time-projection chamber (TPC) located at the CERN Neutrino Platform.
 As a first step towards the development of future large scale neutrino LAr detectors, a 3x1x1 m3 double-phase LAr TPC took data at CERN in 2017 and the data analysis in ongoing.

 From 2019, the CIEMAT neutrino group is working on the analysis of the SBND experiment, one of three LAr part of the Short-Baseline Neutrino Program.

 The CIEMAT neutrino group is also involved in the DUNE long-baseline experiment at Fermilab, working on the Dual Phase Photon Detection System consortium for the DUNE Far Detector and in the Supernova and Low Energy Neutrino Physics Working Group.